Dr Alun Jones

 MA (counselling), Msc (Tavistock- distinction), PhD

-I am a specialist in adult Psychotherapy and a UKCP registered psychotherapist at the Betsi Cadwaladr University Health Board, the Department of Psychological Therapies, Wrexham.
-I am also an adult psychotherapist in the independent sector and have an interest in psychological assessment and support for weight management surgery.
-I have published over 150 papers and articles and presented research at conferences both nationally and internationally.
+I am a specialist in adult psychotherapy and a UKCP registered psychotherapist at the Betsi Cadwaladr University Health Board, the Department of Psychological Therapies, Wrexham.
+I am also an adult psychotherapist in the independent sector and have an interest in psychological assessment and support for weight management surgery and applying psychoanalytic ideas to the management of elite sports (Fox Sports Stories).

-I also have experience of developing liaison psychiatry services...
-As such, he has competencies concerned with planning psychological interventions for people with physical illness.
+I also have experience in most areas of healthcare specialties, including childbirth, bereavement, weight management, and when working in psychological medicine and liaison psychiatry.
+As such, I have competencies concerned with planning psychological interventions for people with physical illness.
 In past years, areas of specialist practice concerned psychotherapy with the seriously ill, the dying and bereaved, including working with people with cancer, HIV and AIDS and cystic fibrosis in different medical settings.

 I am currently a clinical supervisor to trainee psychotherapists of different disciplines including medicine.
 Together with a colleague I was recently involved with the management of a qualitative research study in Wales, which concerns mental health service users' and health professionals' experiences of shame.
 The study employs focus groups and has attracted two small NHS Trust, research and development grants.

 Some of the principal treatments carried out by Dr Alun Jones at Spire include: